 In striving for this leadership, China did not continue its radical revolutionary avatar, instead, it sought to demand a democratic re-ordering.

 In striving for this leadership, China did not continue its radical revolutionary avatar, instead, it sought to demand a democratic re-ordering constantly, seeking an alternative to the US version of the liberal order.
 Thus China’s urge for global participation in the last few decades has to be juxtaposed alongside Chinese rhetoric against US hegemony.
-In balancing US hegemony, China sought to expand its influence economically and politically beyond its borders particularly across the neighbourhood.
+In balancing US hegemony, China sought to expand its influence economically and politically beyond its borders, particularly across the neighbourhood.

 In 2012, the China that Xi Jinping inherited was the second-largest economy in the world (displaying almost a double-digit growth) and a formidable military power with nuclear-backed land, maritime and air power.
-With a formidable challenge of harnessing the economic growth and fast-tracking economic reforms Xi has converted Mao’s tao guang yang hui (developing capabilities while keeping a low profile) with his own idea of the Chinese Dream (Goujia Fuxing).
+With the formidable challenge of harnessing the economic growth and fast-tracking economic reforms Xi has converted Mao’s tao guang yang hui (developing capabilities while keeping a low profile) with his own idea of the Chinese Dream (Goujia Fuxing).
 The Chinese Dream not only calls for national strength, in its external relations China chooses to remain outside the international order at the same time creating alternative, competing, international institutions that may herald new order under its leadership.

-The BRICS, the AIIB are some manifestations of alternative ordering.
-This does not imply that China has rejected the existing international and global institutions; on the contrary, it continues to play a prominent role in the UN, IAEA, the IMF, the WTO and the idea is to have a distinct source of influence and prominence in these institutions.
+The BRICS and the AIIB are some manifestations of alternative ordering.
+This does not imply that China has rejected the existing international and global institutions; on the contrary, it continues to play a prominent role in the UN, IAEA, the IMF, and the WTO and the idea is to have a distinct source of influence and prominence in these institutions.
 This would strengthen China’s urge to be more visible as a responsible player in global politics.
 China realises that in the contemporary economic realm, self-reliance is wishful thinking.

-Many a time Chinese leadership has spoken of win-win strategies that would bring China and the Western economies especially the US aboard.
+Many a time Chinese leadership has spoken of win-win strategies that would bring China and the Western economies, especially the US aboard.
 China promotes the idea of Chinese companies and Western corporations having interlocking relations for mutual benefit.
 This part of Xi’s Western outreach has a fair amount of continuity from his predecessors trying to exhibit a positive side to China’s sense of global responsibility.

 China’s original position of exporting revolutions has been now replaced by exporting goods and courting countries with generous funding.

 China’s original position of exporting revolutions has been now replaced by exporting goods and courting countries with generous funding.
-It is in this context Xi’s decision to revive the ancient silk route by executing the Belt Road Initiative (BRI) with both land and maritime components are expected to yield for China both economic and geopolitical dividends.
+It is in this context Xi’s decision to revive the ancient silk route by executing the Belt Road Initiative (BRI) with both land and maritime components is expected to yield for China both economic and geopolitical dividends.
 Many scholars consider this a manifestation of Chinese expansionism under Xi.
 There are a lot of frowns regarding the murky nature of funding of the projects related to the BRI, but the fact is that many countries of Asia and Europe have fallen for the attractive assistance programmes offered by China.

 If one would argue that China’s neighbours could not have resisted the BRI because of the physical proximity, there are a number of European states who have joined the BRI resulting in a remarkable rise in the trade between China and Europe (compared to trade between the US and Europe).
 Subsequently, the EU is grappling with the challenge of China’s economic foray into the region and members do not have uniform perceptions about the BRI in Europe.
-Meanwhile far away from the BRI China’s policies towards Africa and Latin America have been directed towards engaging as a trade partner, facilitator and financial banker.
+Meanwhile far away from the BRI China’s policies toward Africa and Latin America have been directed toward engaging as a trade partner, facilitator and financial banker.

 In Africa, China is looking at the lucrative extractive industries and consumer markets and in Latin America, Xi is investing in various infrastructural projects and promoting technological cooperation.
 Given these series of developments, China’s global economic outreach has also set the trajectory of Chinese expansionism at a larger scale than was ever conceived before Xi.